Igglybuff/awesome-piracy/readme.md

 - [/r/Documentaries](https://www.reddit.com/r/documentaries) Popular documentaries subreddit
 - [My big list of documentary sites (streaming and download)](https://www.reddit.com/r/Documentaries/comments/h9pu7/my_big_list_of_documentary_sites_streaming_and/) An old post by /u/whatwhat888 that may still be useful

+## Fonts, Icons and Graphics
+- [Get the font](https://www.getthefont.com/) Searches through GitHub for fonts
+- [Web4Sync](https://web4sync.com/) Forum with DDL links catering to web development, graphics design, 3D animation, and photography
+- [GFXDomain](http://forum.gfxdomain.net/) Forum for graphic design resources and software
+- [GFxtra](https://www.gfxtra.com/) DDL links for graphics, icons, 3D models, and more
+- [GraphicEx](https://graphicex.com/) Stock/vector graphics, PhotoShop/InDesign resources, fonts, and more

 ## Automation
-- [Sonarr](https://github.com/Sonarr/Sonarr) :star2: Smart PVR for newsgroup and bittorrent users.
-- [Radarr](https://radarr.video/) A fork of Sonarr to work with movies à la Couchpotato.
-- [Lidarr](https://github.com/lidarr/Lidarr) Looks and smells like Sonarr but made for music.
 - [Bazarr](https://github.com/morpheus65535/bazarr) Bazarr is a companion application to Sonarr and Radarr.
 It manages and downloads subtitles based on your requirements.
+- [Pulsarr](https://github.com/roboticsound/Pulsarr) Browser extension (currently Chrome & Firefox) for adding movies to Radarr or Series' to Sonarr while browsing IMDB or TVDB.
 - [Bonarr](https://github.com/klassicstudios/Bonarr) A fork of Radarr to work with porn.
-- [Pulsarr](https://github.com/roboticsound/Pulsarr) Browser extension (currently Chrome & Firefox) for adding movies to Radarr or Series' to Sonarr while browsing IMDB or TVDB.
 - [traktarr](https://github.com/l3uddz/traktarr) Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
 - [Mylar](https://github.com/evilhero/mylar) An automated Comic Book downloader (cbr/cbz) for use with SABnzbd, NZBGet and torrents
-- [CouchPotato](https://github.com/CouchPotato/CouchPotatoServer) Automatic Movie Downloading via NZBs & Torrents
+- [FlexGet](https://flexget.com/) FlexGet is a multipurpose automation tool for all of your media with support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
+- [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
+- [CloudBox](https://cloudbox.works/) An All-In-One, Cloud Centric, Media Server Solution
+- [Piracy and automation, an overview](https://www.reddit.com/r/Piracy/comments/9ft4xx/piracy_and_automation_an_overview/) Guide by /u/JukeCity101 on how to improve your experience pirating with automation tools

+### TV Automation
+- [Sonarr](https://github.com/Sonarr/Sonarr) :star2: Smart PVR for newsgroup and bittorrent users.
 - [SickRage](https://github.com/SiCKRAGE/SiCKRAGE) Automatic Video Library Manager for TV Shows.
 - [SickChill](https://sickchill.github.io/) an automatic Video Library Manager for TV Shows.
 - [SickBeard](http://sickbeard.com/) The ultimate PVR application that searches for and manages your TV shows
 - [SickGear](https://github.com/SickGear/SickGear) SickGear has proven the most reliable stable TV fork of the great Sick-Beard to fully automate TV enjoyment with innovation.
 - [Medusa](https://pymedusa.com/) Automatic Video Library Manager for TV Shows.

+### Movie Automation
+- [Radarr](https://radarr.video/) :star2: A fork of Sonarr to work with movies à la Couchpotato.
+- [CouchPotato](https://github.com/CouchPotato/CouchPotatoServer) Automatic Movie Downloading via NZBs & Torrents

+### Music Automation
+- [Lidarr](https://github.com/lidarr/Lidarr) Looks and smells like Sonarr but made for music.
 - [Headphones](https://github.com/rembo10/headphones) Automatic music downloader for SABnzbd
-- [FlexGet](https://flexget.com/) FlexGet is a multipurpose automation tool for all of your media with support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
-- [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
-- [CloudBox](https://cloudbox.works/) An All-In-One, Cloud Centric, Media Server Solution
-- [Piracy and automation, an overview](https://www.reddit.com/r/Piracy/comments/9ft4xx/piracy_and_automation_an_overview/) Guide by /u/JukeCity101 on how to improve your experience pirating with automation tools

 ## P2P Networks
 - [eDonkey network](https://en.wikipedia.org/wiki/EDonkey_network) a decentralized, mostly server-based, peer-to-peer file sharing network